 What is a writing coach?

-An online writing coach or book coach is a professional mentor who guides authors through the book’s writing process.
+A writing coach or book coach is a professional mentor who guides authors through the book’s writing process.
 They offer personalized, bespoke services to meet writers’ needs at every stage, from assisting with outlining, plot development, writing goals, and guidance through the publishing process.

 Just as athletes, academics, and professionals in all areas have coaches and mentors, writers can benefit enormously from specialized guidance while working on their books.